omerxx/drone-coralogix-version-plugin/README.md

 ### Usage
-The plugin uses AWS Systems Manager (SSM) in order to pull secrets, using [Chmber](https://github.com/segmentio/chamber).
+The plugin uses AWS Systems Manager (SSM) in order to pull secrets, using [Chamber](https://github.com/segmentio/chamber).
-This behavior is default and can be overridden using the `dskey` parameter.
+This behavior is default and can be overridden using the `dckey` parameter.

 ```yaml
   coralogix-version-tag: